Priscilla J. Friesen, LICSW

 210715_Priscilla_Friesen_headshot_0037_rev_LI-2 (2) (1).jpeg

-Priscilla Friesen was introduced to the ideas of Murray Bowen in graduate school in social work at the University of Kansas.
-She moved from Kansas to Washington, DC, in 1978 to pursue her interest.
+Priscilla Friesen was introduced to the ideas of Murray Bowen while completing her graduate studies in social work at the University of Kansas.
+In 1978, she moved to Washington, DC, to further pursue her interest in Bowen Family Systems Theory.

-She was the clinical and administrative assistant to Dr. Lillian Rosenbaum, who developed the Biofeedback Program at the Georgetown Family Center, while Ms. Friesen participated in the Postgraduate Program.
-Her early exposure to biofeedback significantly influenced her understanding of Bowen theory and of the physiology of relationships.
+While participating in the Postgraduate Program at the Georgetown Family Center, she served as the clinical and administrative assistant to Dr. Lillian Rosenbaum, developer of the Bowen Center’s Biofeedback Program.
+This early exposure to biofeedback had a lasting influence on Ms. Friesen’s understanding of Bowen theory and the physiology of relationships.

-She was appointed to the faculty in 1987.
-She directed the Postgraduate Program in Bowen Family Systems Theory and its Applications, 1990-2003.
-In 1994, she expanded her clinical work to include neurofeedback.
-This led her into the study of evolution and the development of the brain, as well as how the brain, mind, and relationships operate in synchrony.
+Ms. Friesen was appointed to the faculty in 1987.
+From 1990 to 2003, she directed the Postgraduate Program in Bowen Family Systems Theory and Its Applications.
+In 1994, she expanded her clinical work to include neurofeedback, which led to in-depth study of evolution, brain development, and the ways the brain, mind, and relationships function in synchrony.

-In 2005, she co-founded The Learning Space, a conceptual place where individuals have an opportunity to experience and challenge themselves in relationships through the integration of Bowen theory and neurofeedback.
+In 2005, she co-founded The Learning Space, a conceptual environment in which individuals are invited to experience and challenge themselves in relationships through the integration of Bowen theory and neurofeedback.

-In 2012, Ms. Friesen and Kathleen Wiseman created a program designed for experienced family enterprise professionals, advisors, and responsible family members.
-This program integrates Bowen theory and neurofeedback to challenge people to be more of a self in their family and work settings.
+Together with Kathleen Wiseman, Ms. Friesen later developed Navigating Systems, a program for experienced family enterprise professionals, advisors, and responsible family members.
+Operating from 2012 to 2022, the program integrated Bowen theory and neurofeedback to challenge people to be more of a self in both family and work systems.

-Ms. Friesen is also active on the board of The Murray Bowen Archives Project, the organization responsible for making the Bowen Archives available to the world.
+Ms. Friesen has been active on the board of The Murray Bowen Archives Project since 1990.
+The organization is responsible for making the Bowen Archives accessible worldwide.
+She currently serves as a liaison among the Bowen Center, the Archives Project, and the National Library of Medicine.

 Paulis Waber